How to Report Fraud Involving the Liberty Mutual Insurance Name and Logo

 Take these important steps today to protect your name, credit and reputation:

-REVIEW YOUR CREDIT REPORT from each of the three credit agencies listed below twice a year.
+- Review Your Credit Report Annually.
+Be familiar with your credit reports from Experian, Equifax, and Transunion; they each provide one free credit report per year through AnnualCreditReport.com.
+You may spot fraudulent accounts opened in your name or other signs of identity theft.
 See if there are accounts or addresses you don’t recognize.
 Is your social security number correct?
 Have there been more credit inquiries than normal?
 Any of these may be early signs of identity theft.
 If you find something suspicious on your credit report, call the agency’s fraud hotline immediately.
 You also may want to add a consumer fraud alert, which asks creditors to telephone you each time a new account is opened in your name.

 To report fraud: 888-397-3742